savetz/10line-2016-Connect4/README.md

 If anything, I’d add to the program the ability to have a computer opponent, but I just don’t think I can do it in the space I have left.
 At one point in this little program’s development, when I had the board and the logic of identifying wins, I knew I had room to add player-missile graphics for the piece dropping, or a computer opponent, but not both.
 I went for the pretty graphical effect.

 Line-by-line code explanation is at https://atariaction.tumblr.com/post/138643299097/connect4

+Sometime later, I made a version of the game that works across a network using the [FujiNet](https://fujinet.online) network adapter.
+Added that version to the repo.